diegomendezp/Ironhack-lectures-v3/content/module3/01-Week1/Day1/01 React - JSX.md

 In react we use JSX for creating components.
 We create `.js `files and write  JSX inside of the file.

-SImply put,  JSX is the JavaScript with HTML, together in one `js` file.
+Simply put,  JSX is the JavaScript with HTML, together in one `js` file.

 JSX stands for JS and XML (eXtensible Markup Language).